jeffreytse/jekyll-jeffreytse-blog/_posts/2020-11-19-how-to-configure-ip-on-ubuntu.md

 There are two ways to do this:

 - Using ifconfig (DEPRECATED)
-- Using ip and netplan for Ubuntu (RECOMMEND)
+- Using ip and netplan (RECOMMEND)

 And we also need to find out our network interface: